armory/docs-cdaas/content/en/deployment/overview.md

     strategy: <the-name-of-the-strategy> # strategy will be defined below in the strategies block
     constraints:
       dependsOn: ["target-1"] #A constraint indicating that the deployment to target-1 must complete successfully prior to beginning the deployment to target-2
+      beforeDeployment: # a list of constraints that must be satisfied before the deployment to the target can begin
+        - pause: # a pause constraint that will pause the execution of the deployment until an authorized user gives an approval
+            untilApproved: true
 ```
 ### Deployment Manifests